 Sometimes it’s enough to simply say “thank you” without trying to sell anything, and your customers are likely to appreciate that.
 V-Day is a nice occasion to demonstrate gratitude to your loyal subscribers and customers –– as Rebecca Taylor did below.

-Get inspired with our ideas on the minimalist email design (and not only that) of your holiday email marketing campaign!
+Get inspired with minimalist email design ideas (and not only that) for your holiday email marketing campaign!

 Love letters are so V-Day style!
 Send one to your subscribers, or follow Frank Body’s example and let the customers write the letters for their loved ones.